Skip to main content

 Matrices

-Matrix is an interesting topic since memory is just single dimensional.
-It's important to understand how multi dimensional matrices are represented in memory.
+A matrix is an interesting topic.
+Memory is just one dimensional.
+It helps to see how multi dimensional matrices live in memory.

-The core data structure used is the array.
-When we declare matrices, then nested arrays are used to represent the same.
+The core data structure is the array.
+When you declare a matrix, nested arrays represent it.

 array and matrix used interchangeably

-It's important to keep in mind that matrices and arrays are used to represent the same concept.
-Both are same.
-Moreover the programming languages also use the arrays to implement matrices.
+Keep in mind that matrices and arrays mean the same thing here.
+They're the same.
+Programming languages also use arrays to build matrices.

 how arrays are used to represent matrices

-• A single dimensional matrix is just a normal array where values are just primitives.
+• A one dimensional matrix is a plain array.
+Its values are primitives.

-• A two dimensional matrix is array of arrays where values are just pointers to underlying arrays.
+• A two dimensional matrix is an array of arrays.
+Its values are pointers to the inner arrays.

 • A three dimensional matrix is array of array of arrays.